General Jean François Joseph Debelle

 Pronunciation:

-In September of 1795 General Debelle crossed the Rhine at the front of his troops despite the fire from the enemy.
-The next year he was named deputy commander of the artillery of the Army of the Sambre and Meuse and then promoted to général de division.
-In 1796 Debelle married Marguerite Justine Dechaux, making him a brother-in-law to General Hoche who had also married a daughter of the Dechaux family.
-Debelle and Hoche became friends, and Debelle commanded the artillery of the first expedition to Ireland under Hoche in late 1796.
+In September of 1795 General Debelle crossed the Rhine near Dusseldorf at the front of his troops despite the fire from the enemy.
+The next year he was named deputy commander of the artillery of the Army of the Sambre and Meuse in July and then promoted to général de division in November.
+Debelle commanded the artillery of the first expedition to Ireland under his brother-in-law and friend Hoche in late 1796.
 After that expedition failed, Hoche was named commander-in-chief of the Army of the Sambre and Meuse, and he took Debelle along with him, naming Debelle the commander of the artillery.
 Debelle distinguished himself that April at Neuwied.

-At the end of 1801, General Debelle was named the commander of the artillery of the expedition to Saint-Domingue.
-Taking part in that campaign, he was badly wounded in March of 1802 during the attack on Fort Crête-à-Pierrot.
+At the end of 1801 General Debelle was named the commander of the artillery of the expedition to Saint-Domingue.
+Taking part in that campaign, he was badly wounded in March of 1802 during the attack on the fort of Crête-à-Pierrot.
 He survived that wound only to succumb to yellow fever a few months later.
-His brother César-Alexandre Debelle went on to have a successful military career during the French Empire.
+His brother César Alexandre Debelle went on to have a successful military career during the French Empire.

 Bibliography